PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: Introduction

 In short, performing a worst-case analysis of a first-order algorithm usually relies on four main ingredients: a first-order algorithm (to be analyzed), a class of problems (containing the assumptions on the function to be minimized), a performance measure (measuring the quality of the output of the algorithm under consideration; for convenience here we assume that the algorithm aims at minimizing this performance measure and our analysis aims at finding a worst-case guarantee on it), and an initial condition (measuring the quality of the initial iterate).
 Performing the worst-case analysis (i.e., computing worst-case scenarios) corresponds to maximizing the performance measure of the algorithm on the class of problems, under a constraint induced by the initial condition.
 It turns out that such optimization problems can often be solved using SDPs in the context of first-order methods.

-PEPs provide a principled approach to worst-case analyses, but usually relies on potentially tedious semidefinite programming (SDP) modelling and coding steps.
-The PEPit package eases the access to the methodology by automatically handling the modelling part, thereby limiting the amount of time spent on this tedious task and the risk of introducing coding mistakes in the process.
-In short, this work allows users to (i)~write their first-order algorithms nearly as they would have implemented them, and (ii)~let PEPit (a) perform the modelling and coding steps, and (b) perform the worst-case analysis numerically using tools for semidefinite programming in \verb?python?~\citep{Mosek,diamond2016cvxpy,o2016conic}.
+PEPs provide a principled approach to worst-case analyses but usually rely on potentially tedious semidefinite programming (SDP) modeling and coding steps.
+The \textsc{PEPit} package eases access to the methodology by automatically handling the modeling part, thereby limiting the amount of time spent on this tedious task and the risk of introducing coding mistakes in the process.
+In short, this work allows users to (i)~write their first-order algorithms nearly as they would have implemented them, (ii)~let \textsc{PEPit} (a) perform the modeling and coding steps, and (b) perform the worst-case analysis numerically using tools for semidefinite programming in \textsc{python}~\cite{mosek,diamond2016cvxpy,o2016conic}.

-As a result, the package enables users to easily obtain worst-case analyses for most of the standard first-order methods, class of problems, performance measures and initial conditions.
+As a result, the package enables users to easily obtain worst-case analyses for most of the standard first-order methods, classes of problems, performance measures, and initial conditions.
 This is useful to numerically verify existing convergence guarantees, as well as to ease the development of new analyses and methods.
 To this end, the toolbox contains tools for analyzing classical scenarios of the first-order literature: standard problem classes (such as convex functions, smooth convex functions, Lipschitz convex functions, etc.) and algorithmic operations (such as gradient, proximal, or linear optimization oracles, etc.).
-Finally, the package contains more than $50$ examples and is designed in an open fashion, allowing users to easily add new ingredients (such as their own problem classes, oracles, or algorithm as an example).
+Finally, the package contains more than $75$ examples and is designed in an open fashion, allowing users to easily add new ingredients (such as their own problem classes, oracles, or algorithms as examples).

 \paragraph{Organization of the paper.} This paper is organized as follows.
-First, Section~\ref{s:example} exemplifies the PEP approach on a very simple example, namely computing a worst-case contraction factor for gradient descent, and shows how to code this example in PEPit.
-Section~\ref{s:content} provides a roadmap through the package, Section~\ref{s:numerics} provides three additional numerical examples (including a composite minimization problem and a stochastic one), and some concluding remarks and perspectives are drawn in Section~\ref{s:ccl}.
+First, Section~\ref{s:example} exemplifies the PEP approach on a very simple example, namely computing a worst-case contraction factor for gradient descent, and shows how to code this example in \textsc{PEPit}.
+Section~\ref{s:SDP_details} provides details on the semidefinite programs that can be formulated through the package along with the relationship between those formulations and the coding steps.
+Then, Section~\ref{s:content} provides a roadmap through the package.
+Finally, Section~\ref{sec:numerical-examples} provides three additional numerical examples (including a composite minimization problem and a stochastic one), and some concluding remarks and perspectives are drawn in Section~\ref{s:ccl}.